TheSharks/WildBeastDocs/docs/sharding.md

 }
 ```

+You could as an additional safeguard apply the `"force": true` flag in order to suppress PM2 warnings regarding a process being started multiple times.

 Extend the above until all shards are covered.
 Then just pass the file to PM2 in order to start it.
 This can be done with `pm2 start processes.json`.

 Additional reading about PM2 process files: [http://pm2.keymetrics.io/docs/usage/application-declaration](http://pm2.keymetrics.io/docs/usage/application-declaration/)